zkniebel/SitecoreUML/README.md

 ## Project Status

 The SitecoreUML project is fully functional, and has completed developer-level testing.
-Officially, the project will be moving into Beta on Thursday, September 28th, 2017, at which time I will be looking for volunteers in the community to test it out and provide feedback.
+The project is officially in beta, and I have several volunteers in the community testing it out for themselves and working with it already.
+Feel free to reach out to me over Sitecore Slack (@Zachary_Kniebel) to get involved and to provide your own feedback!

 See the [documentation](https://zkniebel.gitbooks.io/sitecoreuml/) for the most up to date project status news, and to find out more about current and upcoming features.

 ## Upcoming Features